the fastest

 - MPG

-The 225, with its slightly more powerful 178bhp petrol engine (and, sigh, claimed 213.8-266.2mpg) is obviously a bit punchier, maybe even nibbling into quasi warm hatch territory.
-But it's still some way short of full GTI status.
+The old, 180 base PHEV was a pleasant thing to rub along with and we clocked up 80mpg on a 40-mile loop, staying in electric mode for about half of it.
+The 225, with its slightly more powerful 178bhp petrol engine (and, sigh, claimed 266mpg) was obviously a bit punchier, maybe even nibbling into quasi warm hatch territory.
+But still some way short of full GTI status.

 It’s wonderfully quiet at motorway speeds, suppressing all but the most intrusive of surface bumps and undulations.
 Generous soundproofing helps – the windows are thicker and laminated side glass is available – and only a modest amount of kerfuffle around the A-pillars and door mirrors upsets the sense of calm.
-Especially so in full electric mode, in which the claimed range of up to 37 miles seems realistic.
-But even the arrival of the combustion engine is seamless.
+Even the arrival of the PHEV's combustion engine feels seamless.

-Peel off onto more challenging back roads, and the sparkle comes off a bit, especially with the hybrid’s extra mass (315kg more than the petrol 130).
+Peel off onto more challenging back roads, and the sparkle comes off a bit, especially with the plug-in hybrid’s extra mass (253kg more than the base Hybrid).
 But it steers briskly, turns in nicely, and has decent body control.
-Ultimately, there’s more fun to be had in other quarters, but the 308 strikes a well-judged compromise between ride, handling and overall entertainment.

 A little panel and raised controller on the driver’s side takes the place of the gearstick, allowing you to flick smoothly and swiftly between drive, park and reverse.
 In addition, there’s a ‘drive mode’ selector that allows you to switch between various modes.
 On the plug-in hybrids this allows you to switch between electric, hybrid, or sport, which offers firmer power steering, optimised torque delivery, and shorter gearshift time.
 You’ll likely stick to hybrid.